What Is a Staging Site? How Do You Set One Up?

 In the following sections, we’ll take a look at all three options.
 Plus, we’ll point you towards some resources to help get you started!

-Option 1: Set Up a Staging Test Site Through Your WordPress Host
+Option 1: Set Up a Staging Site Through Your WordPress Host

-If you’re a WP Engine customer, on the other hand, you can access this functionality right on your User Portal by going to Sites > Add Site and naming your new staging site:
+If you’re a WP Engine customer you can access staging site functionality right on your User Portal by going to Sites > Add Site and naming your new staging site:

 After that, you can select a Staging environment and you’re all set!
 To access your new staging site, you can go to Sites in your User Portal menu: